thenoviceoof/np-hard/README.md

 A collection of UNIX utilities that solve various NP hard problems

+Similar to the way grep solves search in a composable manner, these utilities should be repositories of exact and heuristic solutions to hard problems that have shell-composable line-oriented interfaces.

 Currently the only utility included is a Travelling Salesman Problem solver in the tsp/ directory, but the idea is to eventually cover several popular NP-hard problems.